Skip to main content

 "installed_by": "63333ab1-c605-42fc-82f7-5cd86799eca1",

-"app_bot": "7286aaa7-9250-4851-a520-29c904fd7654", // app's bot user id in the workspace
+"app_bot": "7286aaa7-9250-4851-a520-29c904fd7654", // Bot user ID for your app in this workspace

 "webhook": "b1f4b7f1-51e8-4919-a84c-0b1143b51d2c"